klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This is a list of :term:`modules` this :term:`module` depends on.
 Note that we do not store the :term:`versions` of the :term:`modules` here.
-Information on which :term:`version` is compatible with another :term:`version` can be found in the build database or :term:`BUILDDB`.
+Information on which :term:`version` is compatible with another :term:`version` can be found in the build database :term:`BUILDS.DB`.
 This is the form of the *dependencies* list::

   [